Processing Times for PERM in 2025

 Prevailing Wage Determination

-Some cases may require additional review by DOL’s expert analysts after the prevailing wage is determined.
-This step can take over 12 months, with the analysts currently reviewing cases from September 2023.
+Note: Some cases may require additional review by DOL’s expert analysts after the prevailing wage is determined.
+This step can take over 12 months, with the analysts currently reviewing cases from January 2024.

 ETA Form 9089 Processing

 Once the recruitment period is completed, employers file ETA Form 9089.
-As of March 2025, DOL is taking an average of 497 days to adjudicate PERM applications.
-Currently, applications submitted in November 2023 are under review.
+As of September 2025, DOL is taking an average of 472 (down from 496) days to adjudicate PERM applications (Analyst Review [Standard]).
+Currently, applications submitted in June 2024 are under review.

 Possible Outcomes of a PERM Filing